samHopkins1991/SEPM_a2/ReadMe.md

 ***
 ### To open on Eclipse
-1 - Download the zip file named SEPM_a2.zip and save it to the desktop 2 - Open Eclipse
+1. Download the zip file named SEPM_a2.zip and save it to the desktop
+2. Open Eclipse
-3 - Click File > Open Projects from File System
+3. Click File > Open Projects from File System
-4 - Click the "Archive.." button which is located next to the "Directory.." button 5 - Select the Desktop and choose the Zip file that is saved.
-Click Open 6 - Navigate to SEPM_a2/src
+4. Click the "Archive.." button which is located next to the "Directory.." button
+5. Select the Desktop and choose the Zip file that is saved.
+Click Open
+6. Navigate to SEPM_a2/src
-7 - Right click "Main.java" and select "Run As" > "Java Application"
+7. Right click "Main.java" and select "Run As" > "Java Application"

 ### Once the program is running
 The menu system of the program is run by entering the corresponding digits into the console and pressing enter.
 IE: to choose 1.
 Existing User Login, simply enter '1' and press enter

 You can log in 3 ways, as an existing Staff Memeber, as a Technician, Or sign up as a Staff Member

 To log in as a Staff member, select "1.
 Existing User Login", and then "1.
 Continue to login form" and use one of the following logins:

 Email: 			Password:

-Sam			Sam
+Sam:			Sam
-Alan			Alan
+Alan:			Alan
-Harley			Harley
+Harley:			Harley
-Raf			Raf
+Raf:			Raf
-Josh			Josh
+Josh:			Josh

 To login as a Technician, select "1.
 Existing User Login" and then "1.
 Continue to login form" and use one of the following logins:

 Email: 				Password:
-harrystyles@gmail.com		password123
+harrystyles@gmail.com:		password123
-nialhoran@gmail.com		password123
+nialhoran@gmail.com:		password123
-louistomlinson@gmail.com	password123
+louistomlinson@gmail.com:	password123
-zaynmalik@gmail.com		password123
+zaynmalik@gmail.com:		password123
-liampayne@gmail.com		password123
+liampayne@gmail.com:		password123

 To create a new user, select "2.
 Create New User" and follow the promtps.
 Please note, passwords must be at least 20 characters long and contain both alha and numeric characters

 ### As a Staff Member